arjun2598/FlashPoint/README.md

 ## Engineering approach

-A few choices that shape the whole project, each recorded in full in [`docs/DESIGN_DECISIONS.md`](docs/DESIGN_DECISIONS.md):
+Choices that shape the whole project, each recorded in full in [`docs/DESIGN_DECISIONS.md`](docs/DESIGN_DECISIONS.md):

 - **All logic in a library, executables are thin.** An engine that only exists inside `main()` cannot be tested or benchmarked.
-- **C++20 over C++23.** Ensure standard library support for others if using this project.
+- **C++20 over C++23**, for standard library support across compilers.
-- **Sanitizers in CI, not as an afterthought.** An order book is a graph of linked nodes with manual lifetimes, hence use-after-free on a cancelled order is the single most likely defect here, and it is silent without ASan.
+- **Sanitizers in CI.** An order book is a graph of linked nodes with manual lifetimes, so use-after-free on a cancelled order is the most likely defect here, and it is silent without ASan.
 - **No performance claim without a measurement.** `docs/PERFORMANCE.md` states its methodology before any number exists.